wendashi/wendashi.github.io/_pages/about.md

 Please feel free to poke me if you want to discuss, collaborate, or just say hi. 😊

-> *"Technology must serve humanity by making complex things simple.
-And the bridge between them?
-That’s where art lives."*
+> *"Everything 'creative'is a remix of things that happened in the past,plus epsilon and times the quality of the feedback loop and the number of iterations."*
-> — Steve Jobs
+> — Sam Altman

 # 📝 Publications